sambunting/nuxt-docs/docs/listr2/content/en/general-usage/handling-errors.md

 ## Introduction

 You can throw errors out of the tasks to show they are unsuccessful.
 While this gives a visual output on the terminal, it also handles how to handle tasks that are failed.
 The default behavior is any of the tasks have failed, it will deem itself as unsuccessful and exit.
 This behavior can be changed with `exitOnError` option.
+If the `exitOnError` is `true`, the first error encountered will be thrown out again.

 If you want to quit the application pre-maturely and fail a specific task just throw out an `Error`.